-Character: Boy Scouting works toward three aims.
+Character: Scouting works toward four aims.
 One is growth in moral strength and character.
-This may be defined as what the boy is-his personal qualities, his values, his outlook.
+This may be defined as what each individual Scout is-their personal qualities, their values, their outlook.

 Citizenship: The second aim is citizenship training.
-Used broadly, citizenship means the boy's relationship to others.
-He comes to learn of his obligations to other people, to the society he lives in, and to the government that presides over that society.
+Used broadly, citizenship means the Scout's relationship to others.
+Each Scout comes to learn of their obligations to other people, to the society they live in, and to the government that presides over that society.